kidicalmassmpls/kidicalmassmpls.github.io/about.md

 ## About Us
 Kidical Mass South Minneapolis organizes monthly family-oriented, kid-friendly group bike rides on second Saturdays at 10am, leaving from Lake Hiawatha Park.

 Rides will be 1-4 miles in length along bike-friendly roads and bike paths.
-Routes will be announced in advance, and we'll do our best to visit places with restrooms and nearby food!
+Routes will be announced in advance, and we'll do our best to visit places with restrooms and nearby food.

-We'll ride as a group and no one will be left behind!
+We ride as a group and no one will be left behind!

 If you have any questions, please [get in touch](mailto:hooker001@gmail.com).